 You will probably want to do this before you arrive in Cuba.
 If you need to read more about Internet Access in Cuba in 2019, we put a great guide together.
 So when you log on and find that the route that you want is not available, then don’t panic.
 But, as with everything else in Cuba, contemplate other options.

 You can find all the Viazul Bus routes in 2019 online at www.viazul.com – BUT you have to search each individual route.
 We’ve made it easy for you and have a download of all those timetables stored in our subscriber area.
-We check and update this every month.
+We also include the individual Viazul route maps.
+We check and update this every 60 days, but in reality the timetable only changes once a year. (at the end of the calendar year).

 Checking out local transport is one of the key things we do when researching a trip – check out our Ultimate Guide to Travel Research and Trip Planning.